Without recourse. All

 last week before the beginning of the First Moon of the year, the time of the

-corresponding to dawn and dusk of the year respectively.
+corresponding to dusk of the year, that is, fall.

 An important question then is: What half of the year corresponds to the night hours and which half of